esl/code-beam-vancouver/_tickets/example copy 2.md

 ### FEATURES

 - Live access to all talks
-- Access to the conference app
 - Access to live Q&A sessions
-- Online networking via app
-- 3 months exclusive access to the recorded talks
 - Access to networking and exhibitors area at the venue
 - Lunch, coffee breaks and beverages